 The site asks for students to participate in the prenatal care and delivery of a patient for continuity-otherwise, there is no formal on-call schedule.

-The MAC503 apartment is located one mile from the Providence Family Medicine Residency, across the street from North Hall.
+The MAC503 apartment is located one mile from the Alaska Family Medicine Residency, across the street from North Hall.
 It is a 4-bedroom apartment that is located on the 3rd floor.
 The apartment has one bathroom, kitchen, and storage area.
 The kitchen has all necessary items such as cookware, full-size refrigerator, oven, stove and small appliances etc. Please ask your site coordinator for more information about accommodating families or children.
 Students will be provided with a car for their rotation.
 Please call the Seattle clerkship office for more specifics.

 Some facts about the weather in Anchorage